NaeliaSalas/u05-group3/README.md

 Open a new tab and go to 127.0.0.1:8080 to log into the database.

-Login credentials can be found in the docker-compose.yml file on line 12,12,15 adn 16.

-When logged into the database please find the "Import" link highlighted in blue located to the left panel of the site.

-Click the import, and choose "upload file" and choose the "db.sql"-file found in the root folder of the project.
-Click execute.

 Then navigate back to VS code and your shell terminal.

 As we are seeding our data please be sure to start Database seeding by writing this command in your terminal.
 It will both rebuild all models and also seed all the data in to the database.